Bay Area Panthers

-The Bay Area Panthers are a professional indoor football team based in San Jose, California.
-They are a member of the Indoor Football League (IFL) and were to begin play in 2020 at Oakland Arena as the Oakland Panthers.
-Due the onset of the COVID-19 pandemic, the Panthers' inaugural season was cancelled and then the team withdrew from the following 2021 season.
-Prior to the 2022 season, the Panthers announced they would instead play their home games at the SAP Center in San Jose and were renamed after the Bay Area.
+The Bay Area Panthers are a professional indoor football team based in San Jose, California, that competes in the Indoor Football League (IFL).
+The team was to begin play in 2020 at Oakland Arena as the Oakland Panthers.
+Due the onset of the COVID-19 pandemic, the Panthers' inaugural season was canceled, and the team withdrew from the following 2021 season.
+Prior to the 2022 season, the Panthers announced they would instead play their home games at SAP Center in San Jose and were renamed after the Bay Area.